Controls on chemicals in food

 It includes descriptions of 'active' and 'intelligent' food packaging materials:

-- active materials - release a substance into the foodstuff to extend its shelflife, or maintain or improve its condition
+- active materials - release a substance into the foodstuff to extend its shelf life, or maintain or improve its condition

-- intelligent materials - monitor the condition of the food or its surrounding environment inside packaging and communicate this to the consumer - eg a label which changes colour if it detects bacteria or gases, meaning that the food is not fresh
+- intelligent materials - monitor the condition of the food or its surrounding environment inside packaging and communicate this to the consumer - eg a label which changes colour if it detects bacteria or gases, indicating that the food is not fresh

 The Food Standards Agency (FSA) is responsible for ensuring the public is protected against chemicals that might transfer onto food from materials they come into contact with and may carry out food contact materials research to detect chemicals that have transferred to the food.